SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 The **View flow** screen consists of the following tabs:

-* **Summary:** shows basic information about the flow and various statistics.
+* **Summary:** Basic information about the flow and various statistics.
-* **Flow:** shows a read-only view of the flow - to get an overview without pausing and editing the flow.
+* **Flow:** A read-only view of the flow - to get an overview without pausing and editing the flow.
-* **Reports:** shows charts with statistics for the flow.
+* **Reports:** Charts with statistics for the flow.
 Used to monitor the flow's performance.
-* **Participants:** a complete view of all participants within the flow, their email address, what company they belong to, when they were added as participant, current status, current step, last sending they received, date for last sending, and the status on last sending.
+* **Participants:** A list of all participants within the flow.
+Shows their email address, what company they belong to, when they enrolled, the current status, the current step, the last sending they received, the date for last sending, and the status on last sending.
-* **Flow content:** Flow mailings and link to forms used by the flow.
+* **Flow content:** Flow mailings and forms used by the flow.

 ## <a id="success" >Success criteria

 Success criteria establish the parameters for determining the success of a flow.
+For example:

+* Contact updated
+* Sale created on contact or company
+* Follow-up created
+* Request created
+* Participant added to selection or project
+* Form submitted
+* Link clicked
+* Had chat

 By defining success criteria, you can gauge the efficacy of the flow: Are we achieving our objectives while the contact remains engaged in the flow?
 The **success rate** represents the percentage of enrolled participants in the flow who complete it with the success criteria fulfilled.

 A success criterion may entail a change in a contact's category (such as transitioning to a sales-ready lead) while they are engaged in the flow.
 All interactions with the contact contribute to this change.